-If you are having trouble organizing your material, make an outline of the sections dealing with the technical material.
+If you are having trouble organizing your material, we strongly suggest that you make an outline of the sections that will constitute the document or report.
 Arrange your subject topics into main points and secondary points, in a logical developmental order, usually putting the most important ones first.
 Jot these down and keep them aside for later when you will write this section.